cragis/McP/instructions/bones.md

 ![](img/fig7.4.jpg)\
 *fig 7.4* (Beware: there are some differences to this picture.
 Some of the connectors will be different or missing.
-Also the 319mm dimension will be different.)
+Also the 319mm dimension may be different.)

 ![](img/fig4.2.jpg)\
 *fig 4.2*